melchor629/youtubedl-audio-api/README.md

 If you want to use a proxy as a fallback, use `FALLBACK_PROXY`.
 This will be used if any call to the YT API fails.

+## Pretty JSONs

+If, for some reason, you want to get the JSONs in a pretty format, set `JSONIFY_PRETTYPRINT_REGULAR` environment variable to `true`.

   [1]: https://rg3.github.io/youtube-dl/
   [2]: http://flask.pocoo.org
   [3]: https://docker.com